 Why Is Unstructured Data Growing So Quickly?

-Each shared doc, comment thread, or cloud folder adds to the volume.
-Teams working asynchronously generate far more artifacts than traditional workflows.
+Collaboration tools create more files.
+Every shared doc, comment thread, and cloud folder adds to the pile.
+Teams working across time zones generate far more artifacts than a single shared drive ever did.

 Why Most Infrastructure Still Isn't Ready